kiddo9/nctmobile/README.md

 # NEO CLOUD SCHOOL PORTAL BACKEND SERVER

-## DEPLOYMENT

-**Step 1: Compile TS to JS**
-Open the terminal and run

-> tsc

-this compiles our TS source code into JS and stores it in the 📁 dist folder

-**Step 2: Push To Github**
-Push latest source code to Github where we can then connect to the repository from any server of our choice

-**Step 3: Execute 📁 dist folder on any Server** Execute the Dockerfile on any server that supports docker containers and the Dockerfile should spin up a container moving all our JS code in 📁 dist folder into that container and then executing the JS code to spin up our graphql on that server.

 ## DESCRIPTION

 This is a module or part of neo clouds backend service for the nctmobile.
 This module is incharge of sending emails to instructors for permission granting, creation of Cohorts for students and showing there training days and real time in app notification.